Separation Anxiety in Dogs

 • Owners need to commit to approximately 30 minutes of training per day

-• Owners need to commit to suspending absences and isolation during treatment, which means relying on friends, family, bringing the dog to work, working from home, arranging for dog sitters/dog swapping, taking “stay at home shifts” with other family members, and utilizing dog daycares or all-day dog walking services.
+• Owners need to commit to suspending absences during treatment, which means relying on friends, family, bringing the dog to work, working from home, arranging for dog sitters/dog swapping, taking “stay at home shifts” with other family members, and utilizing dog daycares or all-day dog walking services.

 • Owners need to understand treatment typically takes 3-6 months, although individual cases will vary.